Man City moves closer to title; Chelsea held in top-4 bid - WTMJ

 EVERTON STUNNED

-Burnley took a step closer to Premier League safety by denting Carlo Ancelotti’s bid for a top-four finish.
+Burnley took a step closer to safety by denting Carlo Ancelotti’s bid for a top-four finish.

 Dwight McNeil curled a superb left-footed effort into the top corner in the 24th minute after Chris Wood’s opener to clinch the win that took Burnley seven points clear of the relegation zone.